 One was the biggest ever in water, and the other was the biggest ever in wind.

-And uh you put them together, and we have devastation in Texas and in Florida, and we've done, and other parts of our country, by the way.
+And you put them together, and we have devastation in Texas and in Florida, and we've done, and other parts of our country, by the way.

-Uh and I think we've gotten very high marks for the way we've handled them thus far, and we continue to handle them well, but they were they were very big and very powerful, and it was very unfortunate.
+And I think we've gotten very high marks for the way we've handled them thus far and we continue to handle them well.

-But uh because of that, more than ever, we now need great tax reform and great tax cuts.
+But because of that, more than ever, we now need great tax reform and great tax cuts.

-So we are here as a group bipartisan to try and see what we can come up with.
+So we are here as a group, bipartisan, to try and see what we can come up with.

 Thank you all very much.